| Basic 8 The

 with caution, very quickly gets beginners

-onto the dance floor.
-Once students have
+onto the dance floor

-mastered these basis steps, they are
+students have mastered these basis steps,

-built around it.
+that can be built around it.

 It